piersharding/dask-operator/README.md

   # nodeSelector:
   # tolerations:
   # add any of the above elements to notebook:, scheduler: and worker:
-  # to specialise for each eg:
+  # to specialise for each cluster resource type eg:
   # worker:
   #   env: {}
   # will configure worker specific env vars